wing0wind/CordovaClipboard/README.md

 ### Windows UWP

 - Support for Windows UWP now.
-- The Windows UWP platform doesn't allow applications to read the content of the clipboard.
-Using the `paste` method will return an error.
+- The Windows UWP platform allows applications to read the content of the clipboard.
+You can Using the `paste` method.

 ### Android